simpledotorg/simple-server/doc/arch/003-reporting.md

 1. Admin/Web reports
     - Admins, CVHOs, STSes, and officials on Simple that have access to the admin dashboard see these reports.
     - They provide analyis of adoption, and usage of the app.
-    - They also provide the registration and control data that came from the IHMI registries at facilities.
+    - They also provide the registration and control data that previously came from the IHMI registries at facilities.

 2. Nurse/In-app reports
     - These are available inside the app for the nurses, MOs and officials at the facilities.